-The use of buprenorphine to treat opioid dependence has increased dramatically in the last 10 years, particularly among general physicians, indicating a clear shift in opioid maintenance therapy in the United States, a new study finds.
-Buprenorphine is a modern opioid medication designed to, among other things, help people affected by opioid addiction break a pattern of uncontrolled drug or medication consumption and stay active in their treatment programs.
-All licensed doctors can prescribe buprenorphine to their patients; however, doctors who don’t specialize in addiction treatment once largely avoided prescribing the medication.
+The use of buprenorphine to treat opioid dependence has increased dramatically in the last ten years, particularly among general physicians.
+This trend is indicative of a clear shift in opioid maintenance therapy in the United States.
+Buprenorphine is a modern medication that can help people affected by opioid addiction break a pattern of uncontrolled drug or medication consumption.
+It also allows them to stay active in their treatment programs.
+All licensed doctors can prescribe buprenorphine to their patients.
+However, doctors who don’t specialize in addiction treatment once largely avoided prescribing the medication.
 In a study published in late 2014 in The American Journal on Addictions, a team of American researchers looked at the long-term trend of buprenorphine prescribing in outpatient addiction treatment among all U.S. doctors, including psychiatrists and general physicians.

 Treating Opioid Addiction